Social Justice

 Tyson is the first author to interview Donham, who actually approached Tyson initially because she was writing her memoir.

-Vanity Fair reports that Donham didn’t “officially repent” for her actions by attempting to join racial justice groups but she did admit to feeling “tender sorrow” for Till’s mother, Mamie Till-Mobley, who died in 2003 and had committed her life to relentlessly fighting for civil rights.
+Vanity Fair reports that Donham didn’t “officially repent” for her actions by attempting to join racial justice groups.
+She did, however, admitted to feeling “tender sorrow” for Till’s mother, Mamie Till-Mobley.
+Mobley, who died in 2003, had committed her life to fighting for civil rights.

 “When Carolyn herself later lost one of her sons, she thought about the grief that Mamie must have felt and grieved all the more,” Tyson reportedly wrote in his book.

 Tyson’s book will be published next week.
-This telling story will sure disclose more about Donham’s actions; actions of all involved that cost the life of a promising young black male.
+This telling story will sure disclose more about the actions of all involved that cost Till’s life.

 Discover more from Unheard Voices Magazine